btarnow/Everykid/README.md

 ```
 You can now navigate to 'localhost:5000/' to access the Everykid app!

-## About Me
+## About This Project
 👩🏼‍💻 Hi, all!
-I am Becky Tarnowski, and I am an educator turned software engineer.
-I am currently in an intensive software engineering bootcamp and will be seeking a full-time software engineering job in the second quarter of 2023.
-This is my capstone project for the program.
+I am Becky Tarnowski, and I am software engineer with a background in education.
+This is my capstone project for an intensive software engineering fellowship that I recently completed.

-During my seven years as an educator, I worked in Indianapolis Public Schools.
-When the pandemic hit, I realized that I had a knack for solving problems with technology.
-For example, when faced with the problem of how to get students their work virtually, I taught myself how to use a learning management system and led software training and enablement sessions for teachers and staff.

-Looking forward, I hope to continue to solve problems with technology as an engineer.
+This project was inspired by my previous students and a research study I led at
+my school on the relationship between students’ sense of belonging and their representation in our school.
+The inspiration from my students came when they noticed an inequity around who was represented in the books and our classroom.To work towards a more equitable library, we researched books together that highlighted the stories of more diverse characters and wrote a grant to get them for our classroom.
+I wished a tool like this existed at the time to help us discover books that celebrate diversity.

+The research study on the relationship between belonging and representation also inspired this because the findings of the study showed a correlation between who was represented in our school environment and who felt like they belonged.
+Finding books that represent and celebrate diverse characters was one way our school worked to increase representation, and I want to help others fill their libraries with books that celebrate every kid too!

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/becky-tarnowski/)!